Socrats/EGTTools/README.md

 ![Stationary distribution](docs/images/hawk_dove_analytical_full_sd.png)

-We can obtain the same results through numerical simulations.
+We can get the same results through numerical simulations.
 The error will depend on how many independent simulations you perform and for how long you let the simulation run.
 While a future implementation will offer an adaptive method to vary these parameters depending on the variations between the estimated distributions, for the moment it is important that you let the simulation run for enough generations after it has achieved a steady state.
 Here is a comparison